Epiboxidine

 Epiboxidine is a chemical compound which acts as a partial agonist at neural nicotinic acetylcholine receptors, binding to both the α3β4 and the α4β2 subtypes.
-It was developed as a less toxic analogue of the potent frog-derived alkaloid epibatidine, which is around 200 times stronger than morphine as an analgesic but produces extremely dangerous toxic nicotinic side effects.
+It was developed as a less toxic analogue of the potent frog-derived alkaloid epibatidine, which is around 200 times stronger than morphine as an analgesic but is deadly toxic.

 Epiboxidine is around one-tenth as potent as epibatidine as an α4β2 agonist, but has around the same potency as an α3β4 agonist.
 It has only one-tenth of the analgesic power of epibatidine, but is also much less toxic.

 Uses

-Despite its decreased potency and toxicity compared to epibatidine, epiboxidine itself is still too toxic to be developed as a drug for use in humans.
+Despite reduced toxicity compared to epibatidine, epiboxidine itself is still too toxic to be developed as a drug for use in humans.
 It is used in scientific research and as a parent compound to derive newer analogues which may be safer and have greater potential for clinical development.